mido-99/Apify-Instagram-Competitor-Analyzer/README.md

 * **Key Insights:** Identifies trends, such as the most engaged content themes, the best-performing media types (Reels vs. Images), and viral hashtags.
 * **Actionable Strategy:** Provides specific, personalized recommendations for content experiments based on what is currently succeeding and failing in the competitor landscape.

+## 🛠️ Customize Your Workflow

+While this workflow is built and optimized for the Gemini / Google AI model for multi-modal analysis, the core logic is flexible.
+You can easily:
+- replace the AI nodes in STEP 3 and STEP 4 with a connector for any other AI provider (e.g., OpenAI, Claude) that meets your requirements.
+- Fine tune the prompt messages to the format you want.
+- Further pass the final insights to other AI workflows that generates content automatically based on the recommendations, & more..